fxmarty/rikai-mpv/README.md

 ln -s rikai-mpv/front.lua .
 ```

 If necessary, modify `rikai_config.py` to fit your needs.
 The available options are limited right now and should be expended.
+In particular, if you use several screens, **set `n_screen` as a number corresponding to the screen you want the subtitles to be displayed on.**

 ## Key bindings